RobinB87/node-advanced-course/README.md

 Increasing the number of children beyond the available number of 'physical' or 'logical' cores on your computer, you will probably experience a nett negative effect of performance.
 So, clustering is GREAT, but do not go overboard with it.

+# Logical cores

+This regards to multi threading.
+If you have a dual core machine (e.g. 2 PHYSICAL cores), each core can process two threads at the same time.
+So that means 4 LOGICAL cores.
+Hence, the number of physical cores times the number of threads that these can process at any given point in time.

 # PM2 cli

+- start

+pm2 start index-pm2.js -i 0

+-i 0 => let pm2 set up the number of instances equal to your number of logical cores.

+pm2 delete index (or your filename instead of index, here; index-pm2) - to kill the running servers pm2 list pm2 show index-pm2 pm2 monit